This post may contain affiliate links.

 The audio guide at the Borghese Museum in Rome is messing with my head.
 Anecdotes about Rubens are rattling into my ear while I’m looking at a painting by Caravaggio, and I’m starting to think I hadn’t learned anything in art history class at all.
 Then I realize I’m in the wrong room.

-While the narrator talks on, I give up following and just enjoy the sensation of being enveloped by the marble sculptures, Baroque art and sumptuous interiors that make up the Borghese Gallery, the former villa of the art-mad Cardinal Scipione Borghese.
+While the narrator talks on, I give up following along and simply enjoy the sensation of being enveloped by the marble sculptures, Baroque art and sumptuous interiors that make up the Borghese Gallery, the former villa of the art-mad Cardinal Scipione Borghese.

-Mostly I’m keeping an eye out for Bernini sculptures, particularly Apollo and Daphne, a sculpture so delicate and alive it’s hard to believe it’s carved from marble.
-It might as well be from snow.
+Mostly I’m keeping an eye out for Bernini sculptures, particularly Apollo and Daphne, a sculpture so delicate and alive it’s hard to believe it’s carved from marble, not from snow.

 Who was Gian Lorenzo Bernini?

 Gian Lorenzo Bernini was a gifted sculptor who created some of the best art in Rome.
-Together with the painter Caravaggio, he’s a poster boy for the Baroque, a period in art that embraced the dramatic, the lavish and – one might argue – the overdone.
+Together with the painter Caravaggio, he’s one of the poster boys of the Baroque, a period in art that embraced the dramatic, the lavish and – one might argue – the overdone.

 A dark spot in Bernini’s career

-I’ve just tracked down The Rape of Proserpina in the Emperor’s Room at the Borghese when the audioguide narrator says something that makes me stop.
+I’ve just tracked down The Rape of Proserpina in the Emperor’s Room when the audio guide narrator says something that makes me stop.
 He’s talking about the one dark spot in Bernini’s career.
 Pope Innocent X had just ascended to power and he wasn’t as devoted to Bernini’s artwork as Pope Urban VII had been.
 Projects were going to Bernini’s despised rival, Francesco Borromini, instead.

 And I’m like, what?
 What?
 The one dark spot?